int-brain-lab/iblapps/choiceworld_ephys_qc/README.md

-# iblapps
-pyqt5 dependent applications for IBL sessions.
+# Choice World QC Viewers

-This readme contains instructions for two GUIs:
+This readme contains instructions for two data viewers:
 - Bpod QC Viewer (to look at data collected on the Bpod)
-- Ephys QC Viewer (to look at data collected on the FPGA/PXI)
+- Ephys QC Viewer (to look at data collected on the FPGA/PXI) (currently not working)

 # General instructions for both viewers
 ## Setup